danielpodrazka/editor-mcp/README.md

 ### Easy Installation with UVX (Recommended)

-The easiest way to install the MCP Text Editor is using the provided installation script:
+The easiest way to install the Editor MCP is using the provided installation script:

 ```bash
 # Clone the repository